Configure Time Machine To Use a New Hard Drive

 • Click the Select Disk button.
 [Note: If your Mac is configured to backup to 2 or more backup drives then the button will be labeled Add/Remove Backup Disk.]

-• In the Backup Disks section, click on the name of the external hard drive that has died and then click the Remove Disk button.
+• In the Backup Disks section, click on the name of the external hard drive that has died and click the Remove Disk button.

 • In the Available Disks section, click on the name of the external hard drive that is replacing the dead hard drive then click the Use Disk button.

-• You should see a prompt asking if you want to replace your current drive or if you want to use both drives.
+• You should see a prompt asking if you want to replace your current drive or use both drives.
 In this case, you want to replace it.
 [Important: Since most new hard drives come setup (formatted) as PC hard drives.
 Time Machine may inform you that it needs to erase (reformat) this hard drive so it can be used as a Mac hard drive.
 If you see this prompt, let this occur.]

 • Click the red dot to close System Preferences.